Learn how to build an iOS application that can claim an mDoc via OID4VCI

 : Identifies the credential type.credentialId

-Your application can now retrieve specific credentials by calling the
+After the result is received, your application can retrieve specific credentials by calling the

 getCredential